 The Ignite week

 This intensive week focuses on the development of winning action plans for innovative business ideas or projects.

-Find out more about the daily sessions:
+Find out more about the daily sessions

-Every delegate makes a pitch in private to a panel comprising of entrepreneurs, business angels and venture capitalists.
+Every delegate makes a pitch presentation in private to a panel of three experts comprising of: serial entrepreneurs, business angels or venture capitalists, and senior industry experts.
 This presentation is then followed by a discussion in a coaching sense to help delegates refine and finalise individual projects.
-Each presentation is no longer than 10 minutes and the discussion with the panel lasts for 15 minutes.
+Each presentation is no longer than 15 minutes and the discussion with the panel lasts for 15 minutes.